 We provide both in-person and virtual training sessions covering 401(k) programs and related topics, such as personal finance, budgeting and estate planning.
 We make education fun and relatable and encourage employees to take action, whether that’s increasing their contribution percentage or making an investment change.
 We always see a bump in employee engagement with their plans after an education session.

 Lean On an Expert

-Like everything else that’s happened in the past two years, we don’t know how permanent some of these trends are going to be.
+Like everything else that’s happened since the COVID-19 pandemic, we don’t know how permanent some of these trends are going to be.
 When times are difficult, it’s important not to make hasty, emotion-driven decisions.
 The long-term implications of any changes to your company’s 401(k) plan need to be carefully considered, as some changes are difficult to reverse.

 As a fiduciary, we will always work in your best interest.
 In fact, the 401(k) investment options we offer to our business clients are the same investments offered to our team at Trust Point.
 If you’re thinking about making changes to your plan, send us a message or give us a call at 866-945-1561.
 We’d be happy to help guide you to the best decision for your success now and in the future.

 Beyond a 401(k) Plan: A Culture of Caring

 There are many things beyond a 401(k)plan that employers can do to attract and keep good employees in today’s changed world.
 Based on what we have experienced internally and seen from our business clients, here are a few tips.

 It’s important to recognize that no employer will be able to please every employee or prospect, nor should they have to.
 But it is important to listen, to get a good understanding of what employees are looking for and to consider how your business might be able to adapt.
 Make sure your employees feel not only heard, but understood.